eman-99/text-editor/index.md

 ##**stuff we learnt**
 *pwd
-Print Working Directory - ie. Where are we currently.
+Print Working Directory - ie. Where are we currently

 *ls
 List the contents of a directory.

 *cd
+Change Directories - ie. move to another directory

+*file
-Change Directories - ie. move to another directory *file obtain information about what type of file a file or directory is.
+obtain information about what type of file a file or directory is

 *ls -a
 List the contents of a directory, including hidden files.